deepblueparticle/artvtk/README.md

  looking at the first event.
 ![First event](readme_img/firstEvent.png)

-You can advance to subsequent event by going to the `Catalyst` menu and selecting `Set Breakpoint`.
+You can advance to a subsequent event by going to the `Catalyst` menu and selecting `Set Breakpoint`.
 Use `Time` for the event number.
 Note that for some reason, ParaView will stop at the event after the one you specify.
 Go to the `Catalyst` menu and select `Continue` to go